Guide to Product Launch Communication Plans [With Templates]

 • Target audience - List out and describe all of the audience segments that you need to communicate with.
 This might be all of your customers or a subset of your customers.
 You should also list your employees here (or different departments and teams), as you'll need to make sure that your staff understands the importance and significance of your product launch as well.

 • Messaging strategy - What do you want to say?
 List out the USPs of your product or the 3 to 5 key messages that you want to share.
-This will be essential for ensuring that the communications plan is cohesive.
+This will be essential for ensuring that the communications plan is cohesive, especially when leveraging business messaging platforms for customer engagement.
 You can later use this to brief content creators more easily.

 • Key channels - Also consider your top channels for each audience.
 For your customers, you might use your changelog or announcements page, a banner on your website, an email, and social media.
 But for employees, you might use your employee wiki or app, a company-wide email, and Slack.